 Determining the Value of Nursing Homes

-Although the initial selling price is likely to be determined by a third-party intermediary, there are a few things to consider when trying to find the approximate value of a nursing home.
+You can determine the initial selling price that is likely by a third-party intermediary.
+Still, there are a few things to consider when trying to find the approximate value of a nursing home.
 In most cases, nursing homes change hands while continuing to operate as a business and residence for those living onsite.
 While you can’t put a price on human life, the following should be considered when determining the initial value of a nursing home:

 - Building size and condition